asherikov/ccws/README.md

 - `thread_sanitizer` -- compilation with thread sanitizer.
 - `addr_undef_sanitizers` -- compilation with address and undefined behavior
   sanitizers.
+- `static_checkers` -- static checkers and their configuration.
+- `doxygen` -- doxygen and its configuration.
 - `cross_raspberry_pi` -- cross-compilation for Raspberry Pi.
 - `cross_jetson_xavier` -- cross-compilation for Jetson Xavier.
-- `static_checkers` -- static checkers and their configuration.
-- `doxygen` -- doxygen + configuration.
+- `cross_jetson_nano` -- cross-compilation for Jetson Nano.

-All profiles use `ccache`, but it can be disabled in cmake toolchains.

-`common` subdirectory contains default parameters, which may be overriden by build profiles.

 Dependencies
 ------------

-Dependencies can be installed using `make host_install PROFILE=<profile>`, which is going to install some of the following:
+Dependencies can be installed using `make host_install PROFILE=<profile>`, which is going to install the following tools and profile specific dependencies:

-### Required
 - `colcon`
-- `wstool` -- it provides much more advanced features than `vcstool` which does not maintain package states locally.
+- `wstool` -- much more suitable for `CCWS` workflow than `vcstool` which does not maintain repository states.
 - `cmake`

-Some packages are not strictly required, but installed by default:
-- `ccache`
+- `ccache` -- can be disabled in cmake toolchains
 - `wget`